June 17th: Valerie's Law has been approved by the Dail and will now go to the Seanad

 It might and it would still be completely possible.
 This is about guardianship not about contact.

-Q: Would it be automatic removal of guardianship ?
+Q: Would removal of guardianship be automatic on conviction ?

 No. Families are complex and this is about giving the Family Law Courts opportunity and powers to do what is best for surviving children.
 Any suspension or removal would be at the Court's discretion.